malleable web pages

 3. Remix: mixes full-stack APIs into client-side React code.

-My first attempt at building malleable web pages flattened the stack into data + templates.
-By adding a few attributes to HTML, it could extract data when it changed and render it later.
+My first attempt at building malleable web pages flattened the stack into JSON + Handlebars.js templates.
+By adding a few attributes to HTML, it could extract data when the page changed and render it later.

 self-updating HTML